Adam-Vincent/springboot-postgres-docker-k8s/README.md

 # springboot-postgres-docker-k8s
 springboot-restful-crud-postgres-docker-k8s

-This repo has the following content
+This repo has the following content:

 1. restful api
 2. crud with jpa & postgres